Bachelor of Music

 Certificates within the Faculty of Music

 Certificates are a sequence of Music courses within specified areas outside of existing Music Programs and Specializations.
 Completion of the prescribed courses within one or more areas is acknowledged on the transcript.
 Certificates are offered in conjunction with a degree.
-Currently there are Certificates offered in Health Applications in Music, Music Technology, Popular Music Studies and Ethnomusicology and Piano Pedagogy.
+Currently there are Certificates offered in Health Applications in Music, Music Technology, Popular Music Studies and Ethnomusicology, Piano Pedagogy, and Music Entrepreneurship.
 The course requirements for each of the Certificates are listed on the "Certificates" section of the Academic Calendar.
 Courses completed as part of the Music Elective requirement can be counted towards Certificate requirements.
 In some cases, additional courses beyond the Music Elective requirement must be fulfilled to complete Certificate requirements.

 Major/Minor Certification from the Faculty of Arts & Science